ibm-cloud-docs/codeengine/getting-started.md

 8. Select **Specify build details**.
 9. Verify `https://github.com/IBM/CodeEngine` for Source repository, `master` for Source revision, and `/hello` for Context directory.
 Click **Next**.
 10. Verify `Dockerfile (Kaniko)` for Strategy, `Dockerfile` for Dockerfile, `10m` for Timeout, and `Medium` for Runtime resources.
 Click **Next**.
-11. If you have not yet add Container registry access, you must create it now.
+11. If you have not yet added Container registry access, you must create it now.
 Click **Add**.
 12. Specify a name for your registry access.
 13. Enter your Registry server.
 This value is the location of your {{site.data.keyword.registryshort}} instance.
 For example, `us.icr.io`.
 14. Enter your IAM API key for Password.
 (Your username is prefilled with `iamapikey`.)
 15. Click **Add**.
-16. After your access setup is complete, verify your {{site.data.keyword.registryshort}} namespace, repository, and tag.
+16. After your access setup is complete, select your {{site.data.keyword.registryshort}} namespace.
+Enter a repository, for example `codeengine-helloworld`, and optionally a tag.
 Your container image will build to this location.
 17. Click **Done**.
 18. Click **Deploy**.